guillaumemoreau/db-course/09_bigd.md

 ### Example

-- Count the number of words contained in a file
+- Count the number of occurrences of words contained in a file
 - Classical approach
   - Iterate through lines
     - For each line, count the words and add